Gabinou/tnecs/TUTORIAL.md

 ```c
 ```
 tnecs_component_t is a uint64_t flag: each component has a one bit set, at component_id location.
-Component names stringified, then hashed with hash_djb2 and saved in tnecs_world->component_hashes.
+Component names are stringified, then hashed with hash_djb2 and saved in tnecs_world->component_hashes.
 Any component's id is also its index in component_hashes.

 A component is a user-defined struct: